tripal/tripal/docs/user_guide/content_types/field_permissions.rst

 .. image:: ./field_permissions.1.cross_ref_GA.png

-First, navigate to the bundle field configuration page via **Admin --> Structure --> Tripal Content --> Genome Assembly**.
+First, navigate to the content type field configuration page via **Admin --> Structure --> Tripal Content --> Genome Assembly**.
 For each field we want to hide, we must configure the field instance settings individually.
 Click **Edit** for the Cross Reference field, and scroll down to **CROSS REFERENCE FIELD SETTINGS**.
-Select **Custom Permissions** and ensure that the user role you set up for HQ submitters can view, but cannot edit, this field.
+Select **Custom Permissions** and ensure that the user role you set up for submitters can view, but cannot edit, this field.

 .. image:: ./field_permissions.2.crossref_permissions.png